This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 And remember, every one of these parodies based on words these people always say.

-Barney Frank, architect of the subprime mortgage crisis, himself, along with Chris Dodd, he's the banking queen.
+Barney Frank, architect of the subprime mortgage crisis, himself along with Chris Dodd, he's the banking queen.

 And yet another brilliantly conceived, flawlessly written, executed, and performed parody here on the Rush Limbaugh program.

-And now, why say that?
+And no, why say that?

-And so, okay, fine.
+And so, okay, it's fine.

-Well, yeah, he's white white comedian, Paul Shanklin.
+Well, yeah, he's white.

-A lot of phone calls.
+I got a lot of phone calls.

-I've got uh some sound bites.
+I've got some sound bites.

-And you need to be reminded how the CBO totally fraudulently scored the Baucus bill, saying it is revenue neutral, that it will not add to the deficit, because at the time they did it, there was no bill.
+And you need to be reminded how the CBO totally fraudulently scored the Baucus bill, saying it is revenue neutral, that it will not add to the deficit.

 It was a legislative draft with phony numbers installed to get that particular CBO score.

-Brief timeout, we'll be back and continue before you know it.
+We'll be back and continue before you know it.

-Oop, I debt right had the wrong break time.
+Oop, I detect the wrong break time.

-There we go.
+Yeah, there we go.

 I would like to play a role, ladies and gentlemen.